FarisMarouane/next-js-blog/data/blog/en/react_server_components.md

 - They can't use browser APIs as they are rendered on the server
 - They can't use event handlers like onClick
 - They  add more complexity to the codebase (although, at least from what I saw so far, this added complexity is limited)
 - In my opinion, and this is their major drawback, they don't seem to be production ready yet.
-The specifications are very recent and are probably going to change significantly in the future
+The specifications are very recent and are probably going to change significantly in the future.
+Furthermore, some popular libraries, like react-redux, still don't have RSCs support.

 &nbsp;